 The undergraduate professional degree program at IIT has always been a comprehensive five-year accredited Bachelor of Architecture (B.Arch) degree.
-The curriculum provides the fundamental body of knowledge required by the profession within a coordinated three-year foundation studio sequence.
-Each of the three years is team taught to horizontally integrate all courses within each year and vertically sequence learning experiences.
+The curriculum provides the fundamental body of knowledge required by the profession.
+Each Design Studio is team taught to horizontally integrate all courses within each year and vertically sequence learning experiences.
 This professional background prepares students for the last two years of advanced design studios focused on spatial awareness, comprehensive building design, and the design of large building complexes.